Dublin Therapeutic Massage Clinic

 - Clients are required to STAY HOME if they have answered ‘Yes’ to any of the questions in the triage phone consultation at the time or preceding the appointment.
 As long as the clinic is notified of this change and cancellation of the appointment, a full refund will be issued.

 - All appointments are required to be prepaid via phone or online booking system to reduce the risk of spread of COVID-19.
 Any refunds due will be done via method of original payment.

-- Appointment slots have been extended to allow for increased cleaning between clients and to ensure no contact between clients.
+- Appointment times have been spaced apart to allow for increased cleaning between clients and to ensure minimal contact between clients.

-- Therapist’s time slots have been staggered to ensure no contact between clients.
+- Therapist’s time slots have been staggered to ensure minimal contact between clients.

 4. Induction & Training